-4. USDA is one of the long -standing, key donor to WFP School feeding in Kenya.
-USDA awarded WFP Kenya a total of US\$ 28 million of support for the period 2016-2020.
+3. USDA is one of the long-standing, key donor to WFP School feeding in Kenya.
+USDA awarded WFP Kenya a total of US\$ 28 million of support for the period 2016-2020 with a no cost extension of up to September 2022.
 The grant agreement incorporates specific performance indicators and results indicators against which performance of the programme will be measured (Annex 4).
-In the evaluation plan agreed with USDA, WFP commits to conducting a midterm evaluation to assess progress so far and feed into plans for the remaining project period.
+In the evaluation plan agreed with USDA, WFP commits to conducting a final evaluation in 2022.